GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function arrayUniqueReference(arr: any[]): void;

-// Warning: (ae-missing-release-tag) "assertFunctionHasName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "assertFunctionHasName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function assertFunctionHasName(func: MaybeNamedFunction): void;